 - No significant activity is observed at the pop-up test stand and there are no indications of preparations of a forthcoming “pop-up” test of an SLBM.

 - North Korea could launch the new SSB or conduct additional SLBM tests at any time of its choosing.

 - The launching of the new SSB or testing of an SLBM could present significant challenges to the new Biden administration.

 No significant activity is observed in satellite imagery of the Sinpo South Shipyard collected during the past several months.
 Typical of this is an image acquired on February 3, 2021.
-As was the case in our last report, there are no visible indications of launch preparations of the much-anticipated “newly built submarine” – those of either North Korea’s first true ballistic missile submarine or a further “pop-up” testing of a submarine launched ballistic missile (SLBM) using the static test stand or the submersible test stand barge.
+As was the case in our last report, there are no visible indications of launch preparations of the much-anticipated “newly built submarine” – those of either North Korea’s first true ballistic missile submarine or a further “pop-up” testing of a submarine launched ballistic missile (SLBM) using the pop-up test stand or the submersible test stand barge.
 The barge was last reportedly used for the first test launch of the Pukkuksong-3 SLBM.
 Given known and reported progress on the construction of the new SSB and Pukkuksong family of SLBMs, the North could launch the new SSB or conduct additional SLBM tests at any time of its choosing—the current winter training cycle could provide convenient timing to do so.
 Any such activity could present significant challenges to the new U.S. President Biden and South Korean President Moon administrations.

 Secure Boat Basin